Smallpox: Ordinary

 At least 90% of smallpox cases among unvaccinated persons were of the ordinary type.
 In this form of the disease, by the second day of the rash the macules had become raised papules.
 By the third or fourth day, the papules had filled with an opalescent fluid to become vesicles.
 This fluid became opaque and turbid within 24–48 hours, resulting in pustules.

 By the sixth or seventh day, all the skin lesions had become pustules.
 Between seven and ten days the pustules had matured and reached their maximum size.
 The pustules were sharply raised, typically round, tense, and firm to the touch.
 The pustules were deeply embedded in the dermis, giving them the feel of a small bead in the skin.
 Fluid slowly leaked from the pustules, and by the end of the second week, the pustules had deflated and began to dry up, forming crusts or scabs.
 By day 16–20 scabs had formed over all of the lesions, which had started to flake off, leaving depigmented scars.

 Ordinary smallpox generally produced a discrete rash, in which the pustules stood out on the skin separately.
 The distribution of the rash was most dense on the face, denser on the extremities than on the trunk, and denser on the distal parts of the extremities than on the proximal.
 The palms of the hands and soles of the feet were involved in most cases.

+Confluent

 Sometimes, the blisters merged into sheets, forming a confluent rash, which began to detach the outer layers of skin from the underlying flesh.
 Patients with confluent smallpox often remained ill even after scabs had formed over all the lesions.
 In one case series, the case-fatality rate in confluent smallpox was 62%.